Record or FKT?

 Systems and proofs to verify a FKT or activity.

 – Satellite Trackers: Satellite trackers (ex.
 SPOT, Delorme…) Advantages: Provide real-time tracking information that can’t easily be faked.
 Disadvantages: they need a clear view of the sky.
 Carrying the tracker on top of your shoulder is way better than in your pocket or the bottom of your pack.
 Also, trees can block the signal.
 If you want to be in autonomy and no comunication tthis devices can be used as sending emergency message or rescue tracking so not the same engagement as without.
 In tracking mode under dense trees you may find that the signal doesn’t get through to the satellite very often, and you may find the device burning through batteries.
-The precision of the track can be not super precise (+- 100m)
+The precision of the track can be not super precise (+- 100m) even if every year they got much better.

 -Cell Phone Trackers: Many smartphone apps have become available that provide real-time tracking functionality somewhat comparable to the SPOT & DeLorme satellite devices.
 These apps REQUIRE cell service to work, and burns battery fast.